 Advanced Level – Requires the Basic Level of registration, plus proof of accreditation with an external body.
 If not accredited or eligible thereof, a health business may complete the Council’s Annual Self-Assessment Form.
 Advanced level registered facilities will be 1) provided with a Certificate of Registration (to be prominently displayed in their facility), 2) listed on the Health Council’s website, and 3) provided with a declaration of “no objection” for its operations.

-Premier Level – Will require Advanced Level of registration, plus participation in the Council’s Assessment Program.
-(Available in late 2019)
+Premier Level – Requires Advanced Level of registration, plus participation in the Council’s Assessment Program.

 For registration forms, visit the page here.